A new chapter begins!

 Read BCRC Film Festival Coordinator, Sydnie Baynes' testimony here:

-Watch the full version of this interview on YouTube!
+Watch the full version of this interview on the BCRC's YouTube!